pytools4dart/pytools4dart/docs/user_guides/02_core.md

   - `set_nodes()`: set a value to a subnode.

-Other useful functions for core exploration are in `core_ui.utils`:
+Other useful functions for core exploration are in `pytools4dart.core_ui.utils`:

   - `get_nodes()`: get the subnodes corresponding to a subpath.
   - `findall()`: get all the subnodes values and paths corresonding to a regular expression.